ska-telescope/icrar-leap-accelerate/docs/src/md/Build.md

 `CUDA_ENABLED` - Enables building with cuda support

+`CUDA_LEVEL` - Selects the target cuda streaming multiprocessor and compute levels (default is all)

 `WERROR` - Enables warnings as Errors

 `WCONVERSION` - Enables warnings on implicit numeric conversions